VaporFi/solidity-challenge/README.md

 Welcome!

 You've come here to prove your solidity knowledge.
-This is a sample hardhat project where you can implement your solution that our engineering department will review.
+This is a sample hardhat project where you can implement your solution that our engineering team will review.

 **Do NOT use external libraries or frameworks**

+## Instructions

+1. Clone this in a private repository
+2. Implement your solution
+3. Attach your CV
+4. Give read permissions to "vaporengineering"

 ## Challenge